Varad-Ijantkar/Remote_Control_Telegram_bot/README.md

-# Remote System Control Telegram Bot
+# Remote Control Telegram Bot

 Remotely control your Linux (with a focus on Hyprland) and Windows systems via a secure Telegram bot.
 Perform actions like shutdown, restart, lock screen, take screenshots, get system status, and more.